 Thinking about renewing your vows in Vietnam?

-I can write the ceremony, help with your vows and even pull everything together for you if you like.
+I can write the ceremony, help with your vows, and even pull everything together for you.
 I'm your eyes and ears on the ground.
 And I take great joy in celebrating people in love.

 Leanne Summers is an Australian wedding celebrant based in Hoi An, Vietnam.
 She officiates destination weddings for couples from all over the world.